Did You Know?

 John Chapman, affectionately known in American folklore as “Johnny Appleseed” was born on September 26, 1774, in Leominster, Massachusetts.
-When he was 18, he left home to venture into the American wilderness—areas now known as Pennsylvania, Ohio, Indiana, Illinois, and the northern counties of West Virginia.
+When he was 18, he left home to venture into the American wilderness—areas now known as Pennsylvania, Ohio, Indiana, and the northern counties of West Virginia.
 Johnny slowly made his way southwest from Massachusetts and then on to Pennsylvania.
 At that time, much of western Pennsylvania was undeveloped, but government records show Johnny lived in the Allegheny Mountains in 1797.

 As Johnny continued to blaze a trail west, he gathered apple seeds from various cider presses along the way.
-Johnny then pressed further onward to the area known today as Ohio.
+Johnny then pressed further onward to the lands known today as Ohio.

 Traveling primarily alongside the banks of streams and rivers throughout Ohio (including the Sandusky River in Crawford County), Johnny sought out loamy land.
 Open space, fertile soil, and water access provided ideal conditions for the apple trees’ prolific growth.

 The Congressional Northwest Ordinance provided a method for admitting new states to the Union.
 Those willing to create a homestead on the wilderness beyond Ohio’s permanent settlements were granted 100 acres of land.
 To prove their intentions of permanency, settlers were required to plant 50 apple trees on their homestead.
 So in addition to being a fervent Swedenborgian missionary, Johnny’s other lifelong mission was to supply apple tree saplings to pioneers in search of a new life in the midwestern United States.

-Crawford County was just one of many “frontier areas” where Johnny helped settlers establish new roots.
+Crawford County was just one of the many “frontier areas” where Johnny helped settlers establish new roots.

 In addition to the Norton family, other Ohio pioneers and public figures verified Johnny Appleseed’s orchards, nurseries, and Johnny’s intermittent physical presence in Bucyrus and the Crawford County area during the general timeframe of 1819-1832.